jocelynbaduria/Assignment-4_part_1_2/README.md

 Third run (minibatch =100, lr=0.005):
 Epoch:299 Training-Error:0.512-> Training-Accuracy:0.75, Test-Error:0.472 -> Test-Accuracy:0.7804

-5. Plot the results and Confusion Matrix
+# 5. Plot the results and Confusion Matrix, update the code with class Linear, Relu and MSE cost function ( Test Accuracy -> 0.958 )
+- Update the code using the class Linear, class MSE and class Relu activation function.
+- Using the minibatch with data augmentation but no dropout method because it causes some error in dimensions.
+- The highest accuracy I got is 95.8%

-# Part2 - NN MNIST Using Keras
+# Part2 - NN MNIST Using Keras - Accuracy ( 0.9802 )
 1. Perform one-hot encoding, reshaping the mnist data and normalization prior training.

 2. Used optimizer = RMSprop(lr=0.001, rho=0.9, epsilon=1e-08, decay=0.0).